Fabrice-64/papounet_super_diet/README.md

 # Cache
 This project uses a cache using the database.
-Therefore, upon deployment, you should create a cache table, immediately after creating database migration. e.g. : $ heroku run python manage.py createcachetable
+Therefore, upon deployment, you should create a cache table, immediately after creating database migration. e.g. : $ python3 manage.py createcachetable

 # Deployment
-This project is conceived to be deployed with Heroku.
-Therefore, you will find following files:
-- Procfile
-- runtime.txt
+This owns different setting files in order to discriminate between local and deployment.